Super Junior-D&E: 2017–2022: Style, Bout You, Danger, Bad Blood, and Countdown

-D&E released their second Korean EP titled 'Bout You on August 16, 2018.
-They promoted on TV and on digital platforms through music shows, variety shows, and performances with the lead single, titled the same as the EP.
-The album was released as three versions: D&E version, Donghae version, and Eunhyuk version.
-The D&E version ranked #1 on the Gaon chart and sold more than 101,100+ copies.

-The subunit released their third Korean EP Danger on April 15, 2019, two days after their first domestic concert in Korea, The D&E. The album debuted at #2 on the Gaon chart in Korea and #23 on the Oricon chart in Japan.
-It sold over 90,500+ copies.
-The subunit promoted the album in Korea through various performances and appearances and also throughout Asia with their second Asia tour.
-The subunit continued their promotions through The D&E until the main group's comeback in the later part of the year.
+D&E held their first domestic concert The D&E on April 13 and 14 at the Olympic Hall, with an attendance of 7,000 fans.
+During their concert, the duo also released their third Korean EP Danger on April 14, 2019, with seven tracks.

 On December 31, 2019, they performed at Taipei New Year's Eve stage in Taiwan.
 They sang several of their hit singles, namely "Danger", "Growing Pains", "'Bout You" and "Oppa Oppa".

 On September 3, 2020, their fourth EP, Bad Blood was released, alongside Bad Liar on September 28.
 On November 25, 2020, they released a Japanese single titled "Wings".

 On November 2, 2021, D&E released their first Korean studio album Countdown.
 Donghae and Eunhyuk did solo songs as pre-release singles for their upcoming album.
 Donghae released the single "California Love" on October 13, featuring Jeno of NCT, while Eunhyuk released the single "Be" on October 20.
 On December 10, they will release a special version of their studio album titled Countdown - Zero ver.
 (Epilogue).